ioraspb3rry/ioraspb3rry/README.md

 <br>

-> To live is to persue an endless torment of pain upon ones mind; but <br>
+> "To live is to persue an endless torment of pain upon ones mind; but <br>
-> in endlessness, you are eternaly embraced by the limitless of death.
+> in endlessness, you are eternaly embraced by the limitless of death." <br>
+> \- Raspb3rry

 <br>